n4kz/weaver/readme.md

 - `path`       Path to working directory, relative to configuration file or absolute.
 Optional
 - `tasks`      Task groups
 - `count`      Task count for group.
 Can be zero
-- `source`     Source file or executable for task group
+- `source`     Source file or executable for task group.
+Relative to `cwd` or absolute
 - `persistent` Restart task on unclean exit.
 Defaults to false.
 Boolean.
 Optional
 - `executable` Source is executable itself and v8 instance is not needed to run it.
 Defaults to false.
 Boolean.
 Optional
 - `arguments`  Arguments for tasks in task group.
 Nested array should have length equal to task count.
 Optional